magento/merchdocs/src/sales-channels/amazon/ob-define-condition-example.md

 ---
 title: 'Example: Define a Condition'
-tag: asc-old
 ---